Eastern Orthodox church architecture: Iconostasis

 The iconostasis, also called the τεμπλον/templon, it is a screen or wall between the nave and the sanctuary, which is covered with icons.
 There will normally be three doors, one in the middle and one on either side.
-The central one is traditionally called the Beautiful Gate and is only used by the clergy.
+The central one is traditionally called the Beautiful Gate or Royal Doors (either because Christ passes through them in the liturgy, or from the time of the Byzantine Empire, when the emperor would enter the main body of Hagia Sophia, the Church of Holy Wisdom, through these doors and proceed up to the altar to partake of the Eucharist).
+On either side of this portal are large brass candlestands called menalia which represent the pillars of fire which went before the Hebrews into the promised land.
+Royal doors are only used by the clergy.
 There are times when this gate is closed during the service and a curtain is drawn.
 The doors on either side are called the Deacons' Doors or Angel Doors as they often have depicted on them the Archangels Michael and Gabriel.
 These doors are used by deacons and servers to enter the sanctuary.

 Typically, to the right of the Beautiful Gate (as viewed from the nave) is the icon of Christ, then the icon of St. John the Baptist; to the left the icon of the Theotokos, always shown holding Christ; and then the icon of the saint to whom the church is dedicated (i.e., the patron).
 There are often other icons on the iconostasis, but these vary from church to church.
 The curtain is also drawn and opened at various points in the service.